-His career as conductor began in December 2011, conducting the Orchestra Antonio Vivaldi, which was created by him with composer Piergiorgio Ratti.
+Lorenzo’s career as a conductor began in December 2011, conducting the Orchestra Antonio Vivaldi, which was created by him with composer Piergiorgio Ratti.
 He has been the artistic and musical director of the Orchestra Antonio Vivaldi since its creation.
 Since 2017 he has been the artistic director of the Symphonic Season of the Teatro Sociale in Sondrio and of the Association “Amici della Musica” in Sondalo.
 With the OAV he conducts more than ten symphonic productions every year.
 His most ambitious project was a tour in China in January 2020, where the Orchestra performed in six Chinese cities, under the guidance of its musical director.
 Some pieces by Piergiorgio Ratti, Antonio Eros Negri, Andrea Battistoni and Andrea Portera were dedicated to and performed for the first time by Lorenzo Passerini.

-In 2016 he made his debut as guest conductor of the Orchestra ICO della Magna Grecia and the Orchestra Regionale Filarmonia Veneta, on the occasion of the XXVIII international opera singing contest “Iris Adami Corradetti”.
+In 2016 he made his debut as guest conductor of the Orchestra ICO della Magna Grecia and the Orchestra Regionale Filarmonia Veneta, for the occasion of the XXVIII international opera singing contest “Iris Adami Corradetti”.

 Since 2015 he has collaborated with Maestro Nicola Luisotti for opera productions in the most famous theaters in Europe: Royal Opera House in London, Teatro Real in Madrid and Teatro alla Scala in Milan.
-In Autumn 2018 he was his assistant in the production of Puccini’s Turandot at the Teatro Real in Madrid.
-In the same year he conducted again the Orchestra della Fondazione Arena di Verona, the Orchestra di Padova e del Veneto, the Orchestra Sinfonica Metropolitana di Bari and the DITTO Orchestra on the occasion of the tour in South Korea with soprano Sumi Jo.
+In Autumn 2018 Lorenzo was Maestro Luisotti’s assistant conductor in the production of Puccini’s Turandot at the Teatro Real in Madrid.
+That same year he conducted once again the Orchestra della Fondazione Arena di Verona, Orchestra di Padova e del Veneto, Orchestra Sinfonica Metropolitana di Bari and the DITTO Orchestra in the tour in South Korea with soprano Sumi Jo.